abayomipopoola/abayomipopoola/src/pages/specialization-birthed-communism/index.md

 Marx continues to tinker on his newly created ideology, and as fate would have it—Friedrich Engels, his contemporary also shares the same ideology.
 In 1848, they wrote and publish a book, titled: The Communist Manifesto.

 In the book, they painted the business owners as the bad guys—call them exploiters of workers and whatnot....
-People took to it and the rest as we know it, is history (read more here: stanford.io/2omgZzx).
+People took to it and the rest as we know it, is history (read more <a href="http://stanford.io/2omgZzx" target="_blank">here</a>).